acm-ndsu/acm-ndsu.github.io/_posts/2017-11-28-meeting-minutes.md

         - Goldfish 1, Gummy [snacks] 1, Post X-mas candy
         - Will be up another week

-#To Accomplish By Next Meeting:
+# To Accomplish By Next Meeting:
 - Send Email about Minnehack

-#Next Meeting:
-- f
-- t